poppy-project/poppy-docs/poppy-creature/doc/introduction.rst

             # Safe primitives:
             robot.attach_primitive(LimitTorque(robot), 'limit_torque')

+Package your code it properly using `setuptools <https://pythonhosted.org/an_example_pypi_project/setuptools.html>`_ .
+For a better integration with the Poppy installer scripts, please have in the root of your repo a folder named *software* containing:

+* the installation files (setup.py, MANIFEST, LICENCE)
+* a folder named poppy_yourcreaturename containing your actual code

-Don't forget to package it properly using `setuptools <https://pythonhosted.org/an_example_pypi_project/setuptools.html>`_ and to give it to the community!
+At the end, don't forget to give it to the community!
+Most interesting creatures will be added to this documentation!